File-system permissions: Representation

 Permissions are commonly represented in symbolic or octal notation.

 Symbolic notation

 Symbolic notation is used in the long output format of command ls -l.

-The first character of the output indicates the Unix file type which is not a permission even though its next to the permissions information.
+The first character of the output indicates the Unix file type, which is not a permission even though it is next to the permissions information.
 The remaining nine characters represent the grants for the user, group and others classes as groups of operation grants for read, write and execute.
 An operation is denied when shown as a dash or granted when shown as r for read, w for write or x for execute.